INTENTION

 WHY THIS APPROACH

 These four steps aren't arbitrary.
-They're built on decades of research into how organizations create knowledge, how humans make decisions under constraints, and how expertise actually works.
-This is the theoretical foundation that validates why this approach works.
+They're built on decades of research into how humans think and how organizations learn.

 Explore the Full Reading List →